 In addition, you should be leveraging whatever information you can find about the different channels and how effective they are.
 Eventually, you will build up your own data, which will be more personal and will help you to focus on the best channels for your business.

-But for now, consider some of the work to be already done for you with this list of the top acquisition channels that you will want to be sure to participate in.
+Consider some of the work to be already done for you with this list of the top acquisition channels that you will want to be sure to participate in.

 One of the first social media platforms to take off seriously was MySpace.
 By 2004, MySpace reached one million active users per month.
 That number is impressive considering the year, but let’s put that into perspective with today’s numbers.